Blocked milk duct

 A blocked milk duct (sometimes also called plugged or clogged milk duct) is a blockage of one or more ducts carrying milk to the nipple for the purpose of breastfeeding an infant that can cause mastitis.
 The symptoms are a tender, localised lump in one breast, with redness in the skin over the lump.
 The cause of a blocked milk duct is the failure to remove milk from part of the breast.
 This may be due to infrequent breastfeeding, poor attachment, tight clothing or trauma to the breast.
 Sometimes the duct to one part of the breast is blocked by thickened milk.
 A blocked milk duct can be managed by improving the removal of milk and correcting the underlying cause.

+It is common to have blocked milk ducts during breastfeeding.

 Symptoms and signs

 A blocked milk duct has the following common symptoms: